thriveweb/glass/content/pages/home.md

 about:
   image: >-
     /images/uploads/8e8e6d8ccaa4e8063cbf3a3eb3c6c3e4-timeless-beauty-classic-beauty.jpg
-  subTitle: Our Mission Statement
+  subTitle: ''
   content: >-
+    For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge you are never alone.
+Audrey Hepburn

     **At Glass Management you are never alone.
 We are here to guide and nurture aspiring talent and to provide our clients with exceptional service.**
   buttonText: Why Choose Us
   buttonUrl: about
-  title: >-
+  title: Our Mission Statement
-    For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge you are never alone.
-Audrey Hepburn
 testimonials:
   testimonial:
     - content: >-